 The new wind blade and equipment manufacturing plant is located on a 17ha site at the 170ha Bergama Organized Industrial Zone (BOSBI) in the city of Bergama, İzmir Province, Turkey.

 The annual wind energy installations in Turkey have been increasing steadily since 2010.
-Installed windpower capacity in Turkey reached 6GW by 2016 and is estimated to reach 20GW by 2023.
+Installed wind power capacity in Turkey reached 6GW in 2016 and is estimated to reach 20GW by 2023.

 LM Wind Power began the design, production and supply of rotor blades for wind turbines in 1978.
 As of July 2017, the company manufactured roughly 195,000 wind turbine blades for an installed capacity of 84GW.

-Headquartered in Kolding, Denmark, the company operates 13 manufacturing plants in countries, including the US, Canada, Denmark, Brazil, Poland, India, China, Netherlands, and Spain.
+Headquartered in Kolding, Denmark, the company operates 13 manufacturing plants in countries that include the US, Canada, Denmark, Brazil, Poland, India, China, the Netherlands and Spain.

 The firm was purchased by GE Renewable Energy in April 2017.
 GE currently operates eight power plants with approximately 2,000 employees in Turkey.